dodgeblaster/jscourse/chapters/Day6/01_Objects/README.md

 - setTotal: a function that updates total using this and 1 input
 - getTotal: a function that console.lots total using this

-test out your object methods by setting and getting both values console.log the result to confirm it is work as expected
+test out your object methods by setting and getting both values, console.log the results to confirm it is work as expected